Abdy01/DVWA-Walkthrough/XSS(Reflected)/README.md

 ?>
 ```
 For the Impossible level, we have Anti-CSRF token implemented and our input is verified with `htmlspecialchars()` function.
-This function will convert the special HTML characters to not be interpreted as HTML valid code.<br/>
+This function will convert the special HTML characters in order to not be interpreted as HTML valid code.<br/>
+For example `&` becomes `&amp;`, `"` becomes `&quot;`, and so on.<br/>
+Much more, in Impossible level the `X-XSS-Protection` header is not set to 0 anymore.
+This header stops pages from loading when detects reflected cross-site scripting (XSS) attacks.
+Nowadays `Content-Security-Policy` header is preferred instead.<br/>
 In this case, we will not be able to use any special characters to alterate the application's code.